Agency cost: Modern Examples

-Another potential example of the agency-cost problem (which also gives rise to questions of corporate social responsibility) arose with respect to the James Hardie Scandal, where James Hardie Industires sought to avoid payment of settlements to those former employees suffering from by asbestos related illnesses.
+Another potential example of the agency-cost problem (which also gives rise to questions of corporate social responsibility) arose with respect to the James Hardie Scandal, where James Hardie Industries sought to avoid payment of settlements to those former employees suffering from by asbestos related illnesses.
 Ultimately, the shareholders were almost unanimous in voting in favor of a compensation scheme for the victims.
 The interests of the shareholders may have favored funding the compensation scheme earlier than the directors were willing to.
 This divergence in interest, even where it address an issue of corporate social responsibility rather than strictly monetary concerns, could be considered an example of agency cost.

 Further difficulties may arise where the interests of one shareholder conflicts with that of another.
-In the legal dispute Dodge v Ford Motor Co, Henry Ford sought to take Ford Motors in a direction that was disagreeable to the one of the minority shareholders, Mr Dodge.
+In the legal dispute Dodge v Ford Motor Co, Henry Ford sought to take Ford Motors in a direction that was disagreeable to one of the minority shareholders, Mr Dodge.
 Mr Ford's aggressive expansion policies (including his goals of reducing prices and increasing employee wages) were perceived by Mr Ford to be for the long-term benefit of the company, but they prevented dividends being paid in the short term.
 This was beneficial to long-term shareholders, such as Mr Ford, but Mr Dodge may not have held his shares for long enough to reap the benefit.
 As such, he brought a successful action in minority oppression in order to force the payment of dividends by the Ford Motor Co.
 Mr Dodge's inability to receive a dividend without litigation is another example of agency cost.